craftcms/docs/docs/5.x/system/relations.md

 :  One of `element`, `sourceElement`, or `targetElement`

 Accepts
-:  Element ID, element, [element query](../development/element-queries.md), special `:empty:` or `:notempty:` tokens, or an array thereof
+:  Element ID, element, [element query](../development/element-queries.md), or an array thereof

 Description
-:  - Use `element` to get results on either end of a relational field (source _or_ target);
+:  - Use `element` to allow results on either end of a relational field (source _or_ target);
-:  - Use `sourceElement` to return elements selected in a relational field on the provided element(s);
+:  - Use `sourceElement` to scope the query to elements selected in a relational field on the provided element(s);
-:  - Use `targetElement` to return elements that have the provided element(s) selected in a relational field.
+:  - Use `targetElement` to scope the query to elements that have the provided element(s) selected in a relational field.

-One way of thinking about the difference between `sourceElement` and `targetElement` is that specifying a _source_ is roughly equivalent to using a field handle:
+One way of thinking about the difference between `sourceElement` and `targetElement` is that specifying a _single source_ is roughly equivalent to accessing related elements [via a field handle](#custom-fields):

 ```twig
 {% set ingredients = craft.entries()